Yaro-bit/Yaro-bit/README.md

 ## About Me
 Hi, I’m Yaro.
 I swapped logistics and tech support for the wild world of software development in Austria.
-I rely on structure, honest work, and the occasional help from AI when Stack Overflow runs dry.Also, I’m pretty good at vibe-coding — writing code in flow, without overthinking — and no, it’s not embarrassing.
+I rely on structure, honest work, and the occasional help from AI when Stack Overflow runs dry.
+Also, I’m pretty good at vibe-coding — writing code in flow, without overthinking — and no, it’s not embarrassing.
 It’s how creativity meets problem-solving.

 ![Quote](https://quotes-github-readme.vercel.app/api?type=horizontal&theme=dark)